 What is this?
 Jared asks, dangling an egg drop from his spoon.
 For a kid who was so excited to find a brain in a raw egg, he's looking a tad apprehensive.
 Should I do the right thing and assure him that it's a perfectly harmless sliver of cooked egg?
 Nah.
 Oh, that, I say casually.
 Veins.
 Delicious, aren't they?
 I'm so rotten.

-, homemade or store bought (preferably low sodium)
+4 cups chicken broth, homemade or store bought (preferably low sodium)

-1 1/2 tbsp
+1 1/2 tbsp cornstarch

-, very thinly sliced
+1 stalk celery, very thinly sliced

-, thinly sliced
+2 green onions, thinly sliced

-2 thin slices fresh
+2 thin slices fresh ginger

 In a small bowl, stir together ½ cup (125 mL) of the chicken broth with the cornstarch.
 Set aside.